-France celebrated Bastille Day with a military parade in front of Presidents Emmanuel Macron and Donald Trump.
+France celebrated Bastille Day with a parade of military equipment and personnel in front of Emmanuel Macron, its president, and the US leader Donald Trump.
 France has one of the largest military forces in the world and spent 2.3% of GDP on defence in 2016.
 This is among the highest in Europe, according to the Stockholm International Peace Research Institute, although less than the US, which committed 3.3% of GDP.

 The rise in expenditure reflects, too, a changing global context in which hard power is back: Russia and the Gulf have increased spending over the past 10 years.
 In contrast, many advanced economies have cut back, from 3-4% of GDP in the 1980s to around 2% on average in 2016.
 But this reduction has flattened off, and it appears to be reversing.

 In recent decades many small countries have spent less than their larger neighbours on defence as a share of GDP.
 Across advanced economies, small countries – Austria, Belgium, Denmark, Finland, Israel, Netherlands, New Zealand, Norway, Singapore, Sweden and Switzerland – have particularly low levels.
 In 2016, Denmark spent 1.1%, Sweden 1%, and Austria and Switzerland 0.7% each.
 The exceptions are those with specific security risks, such as Israel and Singapore, which commit substantially more (5.8% and 3.4% of GDP respectively).